Will a fruit fly population eventually die off?

 How do I get rid of fruit flies?

-If maintaining such a thorough level of cleanliness in your home proves challenging, or if keeping your home below 53 degrees for extended periods isn't feasible, then you might find that your fruit fly problem persists.
+If maintaining such a thorough level of cleanliness in your home proves challenging or if keeping your home below 53 degrees for extended periods isn't feasible, then you might find that your fruit fly problem persists.
 Too, remember that you must rid your home of both the fruit flies and their eggs.
 You can trap the adults, but you must kill those eggs also.

 For the adult fruit flies, I suggest our Sweet Surrender Fruit Fly Trap.
 This savvy solution includes a reusable trap and two doses of our plant-based attractant.
 The trap effectively captures fruit flies, while the natural attractant cleverly lures them in.
-For more detailed features and benefits of this incredible trap, read The sweet escape: How Dr. Killigan's Fruit Fly Trap revolutionizes pest control.
-With Sweet Surrender Fruit Fly Trap, you'll quickly have the fruit flies swimming with the fishes.

 For the eggs, I suggest our Six Feet Under Plant-Powered Insect Spray, a non-toxic kill-on-contact spray.
 Use this spray to wipe off countertops, the bottoms of fruit bowls, kitchen floors, the insides of garbage cans and recycle bins and anywhere else where you’ve seen fruit fly activity.
 Using Six Feet Under will ensure that no eggs hatch into tiny fruit-eating larvae (and adults) that will reinfest your home.
-Put a stop to their breeding grounds.

 The final word on fruit flies